singular-gpispace/pfd-parallel/README.md

 ```

 The results can then be found in the directory `$software_ROOT/results`.
 Note that if an output file already exist, the respective computation will not be repeated to allow for restartability.
-The Singular command returns a list of strings providing information about whether the computation was successful, was skipped since the result file is already there, or there was an error.
+The Singular command returns a list of strings providing information about whether the computation was successful, was skipped since the result file is already there, or there occured an error.

 # Appendix: Convenient scripts to run an example in pfd-parallel